pmean/build-website/text/06/PharmaIqTalksPart2.md

 > > limitations to the inferences that you can draw from these
 > > databases, and Dr. Maier outlined these limitations.
 >
-> Ulrich Vogel from Boehringer Ingelheim talked about \"Best Practices
+> Ulrich Vogel from Boehringer Ingelheim talked about "Best Practices
-> for Combining Manual and Medical Opinion With Statistical Analysis.\"
+> for Combining Manual and Medical Opinion With Statistical Analysis."
 >
-> > He applied a general sociological concept known as \"the wisdom of
+> > He applied a general sociological concept known as "the wisdom of
-> > crowds\".
+> > crowds".
 He cited work by a famous statistician, Sir Francis Galton
 > > who witnessed a crowd at a county fair estimating the weight of an
 > > ox on display.
 The crowd included both cattle experts and lay
 > > persons.
 Each participant wrote their estimate of weight on a card.